IHE/RAD.IRA/input/pagecontent/rad-x6.md

 If the response is an error, then the Sender may consider retrying the request.

-#### 2:3.X6.4.3 Select Report Content Message

-##### 2:3.X6.4.3.1 Trigger Events

-The Receiver receives a `DiagnosticReport-select` event from Manager via Send Context Event [RAD-X9](rad-x9.html).

-> Note: This message is not a traditional message in a transaction between two devices; the primary focus is on the required behavior of the Receiver upon receiving the event from the Manager triggered by the request from the Sender.
-The Send Context Event [RAD-X9](rad-x9.html) specifies the general requirement between the Manager and the Receiver and it is agnostic about the specific event.

-##### 2:3.X6.4.3.1 Message Semantics

-The Receiver shall ignore any selected resources in the request that are not known based on any previous `DiagnosticReport-open` or `DiagnosticReport-update` events.

-The Receiver shall keep track of the `context.versionId` of the `report` anchor context, regardless of whether it selected any content or not.

-> Note: This is important so that the Receiver can use this `context.versionId` to detect if it missed some prior events before the received event.
-The Receiver is expected to process all events sequentially.
-So if the Receiver identified that it missed some prior events, then it can use the Get Current Context [RAD-X8](rad-x8.html) transaction to retrieve the latest context and content from the Manager.

-The Receiver shall *select* the corresponding `event.context` according to its application logic.
-For example,
-- An Image Display may display or *put in focus* the comparison study referenced by an `ImagingStudy`, or annotation referenced by an `ImagingSelection`.
-- A Report Creator may add select an nodule and its measurement referenced by an `ImagingSelection` and an `Observation` resource respectively.

-The Receiver may provide application logic that can make use of the selected resources.
-In this case, the Receiver shall apply the application logic to the selected resources.
-For example, a nodule (as `ImagingSelection`) and corresponding measurements (as `Observation`) are selected.
-Then the radiology issues a command, say "insert hyperlink".
-In this case, the Receiver applies the command with the most recent selected resources and insert a hyperlink reference to the nodule with measurement.

-If the Receiver accepted the event initially (i.e. return `202` Accepted) and later decided to refuse the context or failed to process the event, then it shall send a `syncerror` event back to the Manager using Send SyncError Event [RAD-X10](rad-10.html).

 ### 2:3.X6.5 Security Considerations

 See [RTC-IMR Security Considerations](volume-1.html#1xx5-rtc-imr-security-considerations)